-No, not snakes – we’re talking snacks on a plane!
-Even though you usually get snacks and meals included on your international flights (check out these hazelnuts to the left!), but more often than not you’ll find yourself not even scoring a pack of peanuts on those domestic flights here in the U.S. It’s always good to have snacks on you, in case you have a short connecting flight and you can’t grab lunch and there’s nothing of substance available on your flight.
+No, not snakes - we're talking snacks on a plane!
+Even though you usually get snacks and meals included on your international flights, more often than not you'll find yourself not even scoring a pack of peanuts on those domestic flights here in the U.S. It's always good to have snacks on you, in case you have a short connecting flight and you can't grab lunch and there's nothing of substance available on your flight.

 Check out some tips for the types of snacks that you should be bringing with you on the plane!

 You may find yourself paying $7-8 for a snack box that features a few crackers, some nuts, and maybe some salami.
 Grab a heartier alternative with instant oatmeal (the ones in the cups are the easiest to deal with), which are healthier than some of the offerings on the plane and only require hot water, which the flight attendants can happily offer you for free!

 Okay so this isn’t necessarily a snack but you should definitely have something to freshen your breath during the long flights.
 If you have a toothbrush and you enjoy brushing your teeth on the airplane, you can definitely do that.
 But chewing gum can also help pop your ears if you reach high altitudes and breath mints are always a nice courtesy when you decide to strike up a conversation with that plane neighbor of yours.